-NVR operates in two business segments: homebuilding and mortgage banking.
-The homebuilding segment is one of the largest homebuilders in the United States and in the Washington, D.C. and Baltimore, MD metropolitan areas, where NVR derived approximately 52% of its 2005 homebuilding revenues.
-NVR's homebuilding segment primarily constructs and sells single-family detached homes, townhomes and condominium buildings under four tradenames: Ryan Homes, NVHomes, Fox Ridge Homes, and Rymarc Homes.
-The Ryan Homes, Fox Ridge Homes, and Rymarc Homes.
-The Ryan Homes, Fox Ridge Homes, and Rymarc Homes.
+NVR is one of the largest homebuilders in the United States and in the Washington, D.C. and Baltimore, MD metropolitan areas, where NVR derived approximately 52% of its 2005 homebuilding revenues.
+NVR's homebuilding operations primarily construct and sell single-family detached homes, townhomes and condominium buildings under four tradenames: Ryan Homes, NVHomes, Fox Ridge Homes, and Rymarc Homes.
 The Ryan Homes, Fox Ridge Homes, and Rymarc Homes products are moderately priced and marketed primarily to first-time homeowners and first-time move-up buyers.
 The Ryan Homes product is sold in twenty-one metropolitan areas located in Maryland, Virginia, West Virginia, Pennsylvania, New York, North Carolina, South Carolina, Ohio, New Jersey, Delaware, Michigan and Kentucky.
 The Fox Ridge Homes product is sold solely in the Nashville, TN metropolitan area.
 The Rymarc Homes product is sold solely in the Columbia, SC metropolitan area.
 The NVHomes product is sold in the Washington, D.C., Baltimore, MD, Philadelphia, PA and Maryland Eastern Shore metropolitan areas, and is marketed primarily to move-up and up-scale buyers.